ImranR98/apps.obtainium.imranr.dev/APP_CRITERIA.md

 If you have read through all this and understand, then you can open an PR.
 Keep these things in mind:

-- If possible, provide an app description and icon in the JSON file.
 - Keep the amount of alternative configs to a minimum, only provide the ones that will work the best in the long term.
 - Ensure that you leave as many config options as you can as the default setting.
 Only change what you need.
 For example, with a GitHub config you would not add an app with the `Include prereleases` setting enabled unless necessary as not everyone will want prereleases.